simplyjane/data-analystic/README.md

 1) Python learning :
 https://class.coursera.org/interactivepython1-003/lecture  (video Madatory)

- -str convert to string and

- -"+" is make string close to each other

- - def function_name :(Pay attention to the block distance and clomn)
- -
-      if :

-         return

-      elif:

-         return

-      elif:

-         return

-      else:

-         return

 *****http://webpy.org/(Django lets you write web apps in Django.
 TurboGears lets you write web apps in TurboGears.
 Web.py lets you write web apps in Python )